markostanimirovic/juliette/README.md

 ### Framework Agnostic

 Core features of Juliette are implemented in pure TypeScript.
 The library is small sized and has RxJS as the only production dependency.
 All framework specific stuff is in separate libraries.
-There are two plugin libraries available, for Angular and for React They provide core functionalities adapted to the framework design.
+There are two plugin libraries available, for Angular and for React.
+They provide core functionalities adapted to the framework design.
 Of course, Juliette can be used in Angular or React without plugins, but that way wouldn't be native.